 The Subdivision and Development Appeal Board (SDAB) is a quasi-judicial board established under the Alberta Municipal Government Act.
 It is a tribunal, consisting of seven members, three of which must be a Councillor.
 The remaining members must be residents of Stony Plain.
 The SDAB hears appeals from a decision of the Subdivision Authority or the Development Authority and renders decisions based on the evidence presented.
 Citizen members are appointed for a term of up to three years, and no member can serve more than three consecutive terms.

 Who is eligible?

-All applicants must be 18 or older and be a resident of the Stony Plain, unless otherwise indicated by the appropriate board or committee bylaw or policy.
-Applicants will not be eligible to sit on any Town-sponsored board or committee if they have an account in arrears to the Town at the time of application.
+You must be 18 or older and a resident of Stony Plain, unless otherwise indicated.
+You will not be eligible to sit on any Town-sponsored board or committee if you have an account in arrears to the Town at the time of application.

 What is the selection process?

-Prospective board or committee members must submit an application to the Corporate Recording Secretary.
-Council will appoint qualified candidates for citizen-at-large vacancies based on consideration of the recommendations from the board or committee.
+You must submit an application to the Legislative Services Coordinator.
+Council will appoint qualified candidates based on the recommendations from the board or committee.
 All applicants will be notified of Council's decision by mail.